HyperNet-Adaptation for Diffusion-Based Test Case Generation: Introduction

 \section{Introduction}

 Deep learning (DL) models have become central to a wide range of vision applications, from object recognition, classification and segmentation to autonomous systems~\cite{riccio2020testing}.
 As these models are increasingly deployed in real-world settings, evaluating their reliability to input variations and realistic scenarios becomes critical.
-Traditional gradient-based adversarial attacks can reveal vulnerabilities but generate perturbations that are imperceptible and may be unrealistic, failing to anticipate the diverse set of failures that may occur during operation~\cite{buzhinsky2023metrics}.
+Traditional gradient-based adversarial attacks can reveal vulnerabilities but generate perturbations that are imperceptible and may be unrealistic, failing to anticipate the diverse set of failures that may occur during operation~\cite{buzhinsky2023metrics,2020-Humbatova-ICSE}.
 Generative test generation approaches have emerged as an alternative, synthesizing diverse input variations that better mimic realistic scenarios~\cite{weissl2024targeted, maryam2025benchmarking, mozumder2025rbt4dnn, kang2020sinvad}.
-However, existing generative test generation methods are typically limited to simple datasets~\cite{2023-Riccio-ICSE}, due to model architecture~\cite{karras2019style, sauer2022styleganXL, kingma2013auto}, or rely on curated training data~\cite{maryam2025benchmarking}, restricting their applicability to complex, high-dimensional vision tasks.
+However, existing generative test generation methods are typically limited to simple datasets~\cite{2023-Riccio-ICSE}, due to architectural limitations of earlier generative models such as GANs and VAEs, whose representational capacity is insufficient for higher fidelity data~\cite{karras2019style, sauer2022styleganXL, kingma2013auto}, or rely on curated training data~\cite{maryam2025benchmarking}, restricting their applicability to complex, high-dimensional vision tasks.

 Diffusion models (DM) have recently shown strong capabilities in high-fidelity image generation and therefore offer potential for functional testing through systematic generation of test scenarios~\cite{maryam2025benchmarking, mozumder2025rbt4dnn}.
 Yet, their high computational cost and challenges in controlling the generation process restrict their effective use.
 Most current diffusion-based approaches rely on prompt perturbations or simple noise manipulations ~\cite{maryam2025benchmarking, mozumder2025rbt4dnn,missaoui2023semantic}, which provide limited control over the resulting test cases.